FAQs about the New Learning Management System project

 Every university has a learning management system (LMS) for courses and programmes.
 The LMS can contain a range of more or less advanced teaching tools.
 In their courses the students can, for example, communicate with teachers and fellow students, retrieve course materials, submit assignments and tests etc. At present, the Student Portal at Uppsala University is the main system used.

-The University is to procure a new learning management system (LMS) to replace, in the long term, the present centrally managed learning systems: Ping Pong, Moodle at Campus Gotland, and parts of the Student Portal.
-Parallel to the launch of the new LMS, an initiative to boost skills development in e-learning for the University’s teachers is under way.
-The project also includes drafting a proposal for the skills development initiative.
-This work will be carried out jointly with the disciplinary domains and faculties during autumn 2016.
+The University has procured a new learning management system (LMS) to replace, in the long term, the present centrally managed learning systems: Ping Pong, Moodle at Campus Gotland, and parts of the Student Portal.

 Will the Student Portal be discontinued?